Before renting a dumpster or dump trailer, it’s important to understand the minute details of the terms and conditions of the rental agreement.

 - If the weight of the load exceeds the weight allowance and overage charges are added to the bill.

-TIP: Place a tarp, plastic or sheet(s) of plywood over the dumpster during rain or snow storms to reduce the amount of moisture entering the dumpster and suturing the debris.
+TIP: Place a tarp, plastic, or sheets of plywood over the dumpster during rain or snowstorms to reduce the amount of moisture entering the dumpster and saturating the debris.

 For more information, check out the links below:

 - Comparing the Cost of Junk Removal to Dumpster Rental

 - Dumpster Rental Frequently Asked Questions

 - Lower Your Cost to Rent a Dumpster in 2021